 Given the increasing in referrals of students on the autism spectrum within the district, this particular section focuses on pragmatic communication disorders.
-Pragmatic language difficulties frequently are a primary area of disability for children diagnosed with autism spectrum disorders and Asperger's syndrome.
+Pragmatic language difficulties frequently are a primary area of disability for children diagnosed with autism spectrum disorders.
 Pragmatic language skills are important for developing relationships with others, and for communicating with a range of interlocutors in a variety of contexts, including preschool and elementary school classrooms.